 It's pronounced like the Flux Capacitor from Back to the Future.
 It rhymes with deluxe.

 So why did we choose the name Flluxe?
 We knew we wanted our arts festival to be more than just murals, so that eliminated Mural Festival This and Mural Festival That.

 We also knew that we needed the festival to be flexible.
 Bay Arts Alliance is a county-wide arts agency, and our vision is to put art on every corner in Bay County.
 Most cities' downtowns don't have that many walls to paint, so the festival would have to be mobile—moving from city to city and back again.
 So that eliminated naming the festival after a particular city.

 We quickly became inspired by festivals with made up names like Bonaroo, Lolapolooza, and others.
 The words meant nothing until people caught on to how awesome the event was and they became a strong brand.
 We liked that idea, but we also wanted our name to stand for something.

 That's when we stumbled upon the word Flluxe.
 A lightbulb quickly went off in our heads.
 FL Luxe!
 Florida Luxe!
 Flluxe is a word we can build a brand around, and Florida Luxe is a phrase we can build a brand around.

 And that's how FLLUXE was born!
 Only time will tell if the name becomes as strong a brand as other festival names.
 But we have a good feeling about it.
 We hope you do, too.

 Mark your calendars!

-So mark your calendars for May 1 & 2, 2020, and come on this journey into Florida's newest arts festival and future destination event.
+So mark your calendars for Spring 2021, and come on this journey into Florida's newest arts festival and future destination event.
 We can't wait to see you!